Jimmymugendi/churn-analysis-dashbord/README.md

 * Gained skills in creating visually appealing and insightful dashboards that present customer data in a digestible format for stakeholders.

 ### Technology Stack
-* Data Processing: Python, Pandas
+* Data Processing: Python
-* Visualization: Tableau / Power BI (adjust based on what you used)
+* Visualization: Power BI
-* Deployment: GitHub Pages / Streamlit (adjust based on what you used)
+* Deployment: GitHub Pages

 #### Why This Project Matters
 Real-World Impact: This dashboard provides a solution to a critical business challenge faced by telecom companies, making it easier to retain customers before they terminate contracts.